joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

 property from the flash.system.Capabilities class to an array ( `capDP`).
 It then calls the static `getBrowserObjects()` method in the CapabilitiesGrabber class.
-The `getBrowserObjects()` method uses the external API to loop over the browser’s navigator object, which contains the browser’s capabilities.
+The `getBrowserObjects()` method uses the external API to loop over the browser's navigator object, which contains the browser's capabilities.
 The `getCapabilities()` method is as follows:

     public static function getCapabilities():Array